 Who is Brian Nickels from 'Bridgerton'?

-This message was in memoriam of the stunt co-ordinator Brian Nickels, who died in January 2020 due to a cardiac arrest.
+Right before the credits rolled on the first season of Bridgerton, a dedication popped up: "In Loving Memory of Brian Nickels."
+The message was in memoriam of Bridgerton's stunt coordinator Brian Nickels, who died in January 2020 due to a cardiac arrest.

-As a former boxer, he assisted with stunt co-ordination in the Bridgerton boxing scenes between Regé-Jean Page and Martins Imhangbe, who plays Will Mondrich.
+As a former boxer, Nickels assisted with stunt coordination in the Bridgerton boxing scenes between series star Regé-Jean Page and Martins Imhangbe, who plays Will Mondrich.

 Nickels’ wife Simone, who worked alongside her husband, told Yahoo Movies UK: “He was one of the hardest working men ever.
 He lived to make other people happy.
 It's all he wanted to do.
 He didn't take any day for granted.
 Every day he had, he lived it to the fullest.”
 Nickels is survived by his wife Simone and his two young children, Sienna and Rocco.